 You can expect these treatment options:

 Medical detox: If you come to us needing to detox from substance abuse, our medical detox team is here to help.
-Often the first step in recovery, detox involves getting all drugs and alcohol out of your body.
+Often the f, the first step in recovery, detox invol, involves getting all drugs and alcohol out of your body.
 It can be dangerous depending on factors like what substances you’ve been abusing and the length of time you’ve used them.

 Inpatient rehab: Residential addiction and mental health treatment offers structure and guidance to focus on both bipolar and substance recovery.
-You live full-time at our treatment facility undergoing treatments like individual therapy, group therapy, family therapy, psychotherapies, and holistic programs.
+You live full-time at our treatment facility under, going treatments like individual therapy, group therapy, family therapy, psychotherapies, and holistic programs.
 These programs are designed to help you cope with triggers in the future.

-Partial hospitalization program (PHP): A PHP offers a high level of structure and programming but is outpatient treatment.
+Partial hospitalization program (PHP): PHP offers a high level of structure and programming but is outpatient treatment.
 You attend treatment daily at our facility and return to your home or a sober living home in the evenings.
 It’s a halfway point between inpatient and outpatient treatment that can help with the transition back to everyday life.

 Intensive outpatient program (IOP): An IOP is another form of outpatient care that can help with recovery.
-It’s less time and commitment than a PHP but still offers the structure and programming to aid in recovery.
+It’s less time and commitment than a PHP but still offers the structure and programming to aid recovery.
 The goal is to begin transitioning back to your normal life after recovery.

 Outpatient program: Outpatient rehab is the most flexible form of treatment for addiction and bipolar disorder.
 It involves attending treatment once or twice per week.
 Outpatient care is a great place to build a system of support you can rely on following recovery.